No products in the cart.

 So where can you find such a fitting WooCommerce plugin?

-With our ELEX Address Validation & Google Address AutoComplete Plugin for WooCommerce, you can validate address using EasyPost, UPS, and USPS service.
+With our ELEX WooCommerce Address Validation & Address Autocomplete Plugin, you can validate addresses using EasyPost, UPS, and USPS services.
 Use the Google Address Autocomplete feature that adds a text input field to your WooCommerce Checkout page and monitors that field for character entries.
 It also allows you to confirm the address from the customers in either pop-up window or inline message, and much more!

 Here’s what one of our happy customers had to say about the plugin –

 “This is a very helpful plugin to save you from wasted shipping costs by delivering to incorrectly entered shipping addresses.
 We had some conflicts with the plugin when it was installed and the Xadapter support and development team worked with us to get this plugin working properly and even implemented a couple of our suggestions.
 It is nice to work with a company that cares about the products and customers.” – Elizabeth